 Retirement of the employee: what is the discount?

-Your basic retirement pension from Pension Insurance is granted to you at a full rate mainly in one of the following 2 cases:
+Your basic retirement pension from Pension Insurance is granted to you at full rate mainly in one of the following 2 cases:

 Tableau - Number of insurance quarters required to qualify for a full rate pension